ChristineMWilde/mechanic/README.md

 # Christine Wilde's Stream Three Project

-Please note the entire project is described under the "documentation" folder in the word document named FinalProjectStreamThree.doc.
+Please note the entire project is described under the "Documentation for project" folder in the word document named FinalProjectStreamThree.doc.

 The goal of the stream three project is to build a Django project composed of multiple applications (apps).
 The Django project should include an ecommerce element to it, establish a login/logout authentication mechanism for users to the Website and connect to a database to store Website data.